restpose/restpose/docs/urls.rst

-FIXME - this file is largely wrong, and mainly just me thinking "out loud".
+.. todo:: Update this file.

+.. warning:: This file is extremely out of date, and largely wrong.

 Inserting documents